This is for:Developer

 Through the browser with responsive design

-Recommendations placed on a website are responsive and will display correctly regardless of the device on which they are viewed.
+Recommendations placed on a site are responsive and will display correctly regardless of the device on which they’re viewed.

 We offer 2 ways of using recommendations in email: